 Vulnerabilities due to memory corruption, especially spatial memory corruptions, are still a major issue for C pro- grams [2, 25, 26] despite a large body of work that tries to prevent them [24].
-Several industrial and research efforts— including CCured [20], Softbound [19], and ASAN [22]— have explored means to compile C programs to automat- ically enforce spatial safety.
+Several industry and research efforts, including CCured [20], Softbound [19], and ASAN [22], have investigated ways to compile C programs to automate spatial safety enforcement.
 These approaches all impose performance overheads deemed too high for deployment use.
-Recently, Elliott et al. [5], Li et al. [14] introduced and formalized Checked C, an open-source extension to C with new types and annotations whose use can ensure a program’s spatial safety.
+Recently, Elliott et al. [5] and Li et al. [14] introduced and formalized Checked C, an open-source extension to C with new types and annotations whose use can ensure a program’s spatial safety.
 Importantly, Checked C supports development that is incremental and compositional.
-Code regions (e.g., functions or whole files) designated as checked enforce spatial safety in a manner preserved by composi- tion with other checked regions.
+Code regions (e.g., functions or whole files) designated as checked enforce spatial safety in a manner preserved by composition with other checked regions.
 But not all regions must be checked: Checked C’s annotated checked pointers are binary-compatible with legacy pointers, and may coexist in the same code, which permits a deliberate (and semi- automated) refactoring process.
-Parts of the FreeBSD kernel have been successfully ported to Checked C [4], and over- all, performance overhead seems low enough for practical deployment.

-The guarantee Checked C provides focuses on checked code regions, where any stuck (i.e., ill-defined) state reached by a well-typed program amounts to a spatial safety viola- tion; such a state can always be attributed to, i.e., blamed on, the execution of code that is not in a checked core region.
-But what are the guarantees of unchecked (unsafe) code regions?
+Parts of the FreeBSD kernel have been successfully migrated to Checked C [4], and the overall performance overhead is minimal enough to allow for practical deployment.
+The guarantee Checked C provides focuses on checked code regions, where any stuck (i.e., ill-defined) state reached by a well-typed program amounts to a spatial safety viola- tion.
+Such a state can always be attributed to, i.e., blamed on, the execution of code that is not in a checked core region.
+However, what are the guarantees that unchecked code regions are safe?
 Programmers might not expect to convert every code to Checked C, but leave some functions in unsafe regions, in which case the unsafe region executions should not affect other parts.
 In this paper, we cover this gap by introducing CHECKEDCBOX, combining Checked C with program partitioning mechanism, making three main contributions.

 Executions Cannot Crash.
-Our first contribution is a clear program partition between checked and unchecked code regions, and ensures that a CHECKEDCBOX program ex- ecution cannot crash due to spatial safety violations.
+Our first contribution is a clear program partition between checked and unchecked code regions and ensures that a CHECKEDCBOX program execution cannot crash due to spatial safety violations.
 We restrict the checked and unchecked pointers usage only in checked and unchecked code regions, respectively; and

 develop tainted pointers for the communication between the two regions.
 Heap is partitioned into two parts: a checked memory region containing all checked pointers and an unchecked memory region that is sandboxed.
-Tainted pointers live in the unchecked memory region and is verified every time when using.

-Formaling the Type System, Semantics and Com- piler.
+Tainted pointers exist in the unchecked memory zone and must be confirmed each time they are used.
+Formalizing the Type System, Semantics and Com- piler.
 Our second contribution is a core formalism named CORECHKCBOX, which extends Li et al. [14] with the non-crashing guarantee and other new features below.
 We prove formally the non-crashing theorem, i.e., a well-typed CORECHKCBOX program can never crash due to spatial safety violations.
 We maintain the compiler formalism with the new features extended in CHECKEDCBOX.
 Especially, we maintain the bound-check insertions for array accesses without “fat” pointer compilation scheme, while keeping the non-crashing guarantee.
 To certify the simulation relation between the CORECHKCBOX semantics and the compiler, we utilize the model-based randomized testing.
 This is done by a conversion tool that converts expressions from CORECHKCBOX into actual Checked C code that can be compiled by the Clang Checked C compiler.
-We build a random generator of programs largely based on the typing rules of CORECHKCBOX and make sure that, both statically and dynamically, CORECHKCBOX and Clang Checked C are consistent after conversion.
+We created a random program generator based on the typing rules of CORECHKCBOX and ensured that CORECHKCBOX and Clang Checked C were consistent after conversion, both statically and dynamically.
 To the best of our knowl- edge, CORECHKCBOX is the first language and compiler formalism with the program partitioning mechanism.